Types of Financial Aid

 • Parent must apply for the loan through studentaid.gov and complete a PLUS Loan Authorization Form (PDF) through Lakeland's website or at Lakeland's Student Service Center on campus in Room A-1003.

-• Visit studentaid.gov/plus for more information.
+• Visit studentaid.gov/plus-app for more information.

 For more information on federal loans, watch the video playlist below.